iobis/obis-open-data/README.md

 ## Data license and citation

 The OBIS dataset is built from source datasets that are licensed with CC0, CC BY, or CC BY-NC licenses.
 License and citation information for every source dataset is available at `s3://obis-open-data/licenses.tsv`.
-The full OBIS dataset is licensed under CC BY-NC and can be cited as follows:
+Although most of the underlying data are licensed with open CC0 and CC BY licenses, the full OBIS dataset is licensed under CC BY-NC and can be cited as follows:

 ```
 Ocean Biodiversity Information System (OBIS) (25 March 2025) OBIS Occurrence Data https://doi.org/10.25607/obis.occurrence.b89117cd.